-Life Coaching Tip: Take care of “Future You” now.
-Adopt the strategy of convenience, and create an environment that makes it easy for her to accomplish her goals and difficult to fail.
+Life Coaching Tip: Struggling to create new habits?
+By following the example of our squirrel friends as they prepare for winter, you can create an environment that will make it easy to accomplish your goals (and difficult to fail).
 What if you decided right now to commit to change for reals and set yourself up for success?
-“Future You” will thank you!
+“Future You” would be delighted, my friend!

-If you think about it, squirrels are taking care of their “future selves” far in advance, which is amazing.
-They are making it easy or “convenient” to survive and thrive the cold, wintery months.
+Squirrels take care of their “future selves” far in advance.
+They make it simpler and more convenient for themselves to survive and thrive in the cold, wintery months.

-For instance, when I committed to a weight loss goal a few years ago, the first thing I did was fill my fridge and cupboards with foods that were healthy and tasty, and removed all the junk food from the house.
-This act alone worked like magic.
+For instance, when I committed to a weight loss goal a while back, the first thing I did was fill my refrigerator and pantry with nutrient-dense foods that were healthy and tasty.
+And I removed all the high-calory junk food from my house.
+This simple act alone worked like magic!

-When I was hungry, the kinds of foods I wanted to eat were right there, front and center (convenience), and if I was considering ice cream for a snack, I would have to get in my car and drive to the store which never felt worth the effort (inconvenience).
+When I was hungry, the kinds of foods I wanted to eat were conveniently right there front and center.
+And if I was considering chips or ice cream for a snack, I would have to inconveniently get in my car and drive to the store which rarely felt worth the effort.

 Want to start your day with less stress?
-Have your lunch packed, clothes set out and coffee pot set up and ready to go the night before (convenience).
-Then, move your phone or alarm clock out of reach, so you must get out of bed to hit the snooze button (inconvenience).
+Create convenience for yourself the night before by packing your lunch, setting out your clothes, and setting up the coffee pot to turn on automatically first thing in the morning.
+Then, make it inconvenient for yourself to sleep in by moving your phone or alarm clock out of reach, so you must get out of bed to hit the snooze button.

 Want to run a marathon?
-Join a running group that meets close to your home or office, keep your running shoes/clothes in your car, and write out a running plan (convenience).
-Then, sign-up and pay the non-refundable entrance fee for a future race (inconvenience).
+Make it a breeze to train by joining a running group that meets close to your home or office, keeping your running shoes/clothes in your car, and mapping out a running plan ahead of time.
+Then, make it a pain to quit by signing-up and paying the non-refundable entrance fee for the race in advance.

 Want to spend more quality time with other humans and less time on social media?
-Make arrangements for adult “play dates” with friends and family in advance (convenience).
-Then, take social media apps off your phone altogether so you must log in from your laptop every time you have an urge to check IG (inconvenience).
+Schedule future “play dates” with friends and family weeks ahead of time—so no need for last minute decisions and calendar rearrangements.
+Then, take social media apps off your phone altogether so you must log in from your laptop every time you have an urge to check IG—making doomscrolling inconvenient and not worth the effort.

 You get the idea.